Using VoiceOver to Evaluate Web Accessibility

 While working in VoiceOver, keep the following in mind:

-- VoiceOver currently only functions with the Safari and (with limited support) Opera web browsers.
-It can also access most OS X native applications and functions.
+- VoiceOver currently functions best with the Safari web browser.
+VoiceOver works with other browsers, but some errors may be introduced.
+VoiceOver can also access most OS X native applications and functions.
 This article will only focus on accessing web content with Safari.

 - Remember that screen reader users typically do not use a mouse.
 As you become more comfortable with VoiceOver, try using only the keyboard.